 The Kibbutz program at Grossman provides a unique and valuable experience for our campers, allowing them to take on greater responsibility and enjoy a more independent camp lifestyle.
 Rather than being separated into traditional bunks, Kibbutz campers form a special community where they can bond with one another and participate in daily work assignments, community service projects, and even help prepare their own meals.

 Kibbutz campers take part in all regular camp activities, including Maccabiah.
 They have the opportunity to sleep at camp for two nights each week (only one night during weeks one and two).
-Starting in week 3, one of these overnights will include a special off-site trip, giving them the chance to explore and experience new things.
+Starting in week three, one of these overnights will include a special off-site trip, giving them the chance to explore and experience new things.

 More About the Kibbutz Program